Terrace Views

 Today, Badger Bash is still the game day celebration it’s always been.

-CJ Zabat is in his fourth year with the band.
-As the current Drum Major of the UW Marching Band, Badger Bash for him is the start of the band’s game day performance.
+CJ Zabat was in his fourth year with the band in 2018.
+As the then drum major of the UW Marching Band, Badger Bash for him was the start of the band’s game day performance.

 The event has been changing and growing since 1972, but the band traditions that originally shaped Badger Bash are still alive and going strong.